ErikSeguinte/portfolio/content/post/editing/six-months.md

 projects: []
 ---

 I've been editing podcasts for six months now, working on two different pods.
-I've been publically by Cool People On The Internet.
+My work has been publically lauded by *Cool People On The Internet*.
 You'd think I'd have something resembling a consistent procedure or methodology.
 You would be very wrong.
 No 2 episodes so far have been done exactly the same.
 But hey.
 Let's get into it.

 {{% toc %}}